-The Craft Area, an island nestled in the trees, offers young and old alike the chance to learn traditional crafts from skilled makers.
-You can easily spend all day here, gaining practical skills for a sustainable life…
+This island in the trees offers young and old alike the chance to learn traditional crafts from skilled makers.
+You can easily spend all day here, gaining practical skills for a sustainable life.

-Plus, at the ‘Craft Office’ you’ll find a programme of short, free sessions suitable for a wide range of ages and skills, for example macrame, upcycled jewellery making and book-binding.
+Plus, in the communal workshop tent, you’ll find shorter sessions suitable for a wide range of ages and skills, all of which are completely free - for example macrame, upcycled jewellery making, origami and clothes mending.

 Can you handle it? – Make, fit & finish new ash handles to old tool heads.

 Funky Furniture & Woodcraft – Woodcraft workshops in hazel flowers, stools and walking staffs.